LAXMINARAYANBHARDWAJ/UsefulSnippets/README.md

-# Useful Python Snippets
+# Useful_Snippets

-A collection of small, miscellaneous Python programs and scripts.
+A collection of small, miscellaneous multi-language programs and scripts.
 Some are practical utilities, some are quirky experiments — all are shared openly under the MIT License for anyone who finds them useful.
-(There might be some C++ programs too :)

 ## Features
 - Lightweight, no unnecessary dependencies